hniksic/rust-subprocess/README.md

 * Builder-style API for building and executing commands and pipelines.

-* The `communicate` method for deadlock-free reading of output while simultaneously providing input to the subprocess.
+* The `communicate` method for deadlock-free capturing of the subprocess's output/error and providing it input.
+Timeout and size limits are supported.

 * Waiting for the process to finish and polling its status: `poll`, `wait`, and `wait_timeout`.